Sri Lanka's new President Wickremesinghe to swear in Cabinet on Friday | Politics

 ''Our victory would come only when we are able to form the people’s Assembly,'' Lahiru Weerasekera, a spokesman for the group said.

-Wickremesinghe told reporters that he intends taking legal action against those who continue to occupy the President's Office.
+Wickremesinghe told reporters that he intends to take legal action against those who continue to occupy the President’s Office.

 Wickremesinghe said he would extend support to the peaceful protesters but would be tough on those who try to promote violence in the guise of peaceful protests.